 In this Agreement, entered into between the Rhode Island Council on Postsecondary Education, hereinafter referred to as the Council, and the Graduate Assistants Union chapter of the URI/AAUP, hereinafter referred to as GAU, the parties hereby agree as follows:

 1. “Administration” shall be defined as the academic managers of the University of Rhode Island including the President, Provost, Deans, and all other academic managers of the University.

 2. “Bargaining unit” shall be defined as all those who are specified in the certification issued by the Rhode Island State Labor Relations Board.

-3. “Commissioner” shall be defined as the Commissioner of Higher Education for the
+3. “Commissioner” shall be defined as the Commissioner of the Council.

 4. “President” shall be defined as the chief executive officer of the University.

 5. “GAU” shall refer to the Graduate Assistants Chapter of the University of Rhode Island AAUP.